spiridonovfed/readme_gen/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use empty field and "Change Number" button at the top of a homepage to change quantity of entries in the table.
 The exceptable range is 1-5000.
 Upper limit is dictated by Randomuser.me API restrictions.
-If number inputted is greater than current number of entries, it will add lacking number (i.e. current entries will not be rewritten).
+If number inputted is greater than current number of entries, it will add lacking number of entries (i.e. current entries will not be rewritten).
+All the data is essentally a mock and have nothing to do with real people.

 Use "Create an entry" button to create an entry manulally.
 It will become the last entry in the table after creation.

 The last column contains links to perosnal pages.
 From there, you can delete the entry or go to an editing page.
 Go to http://homepage/random to get random person personal page.

 Dockerfile and docker-compose.yml files are also added.
-Make sure to review and redact environmental variables parts of these files before dockerizing.
+Make sure to review and redact environmental variables there before dockerizing.